Who are the people behind the scenes?

 CHIEF EXECUTIVE OFFICER

 CHIEF FINANCIAL OFFICER

+Jana Ciobanu has over ten years' experience at TIES, during which time she has filled a diverse number of roles, including volunteer, English language instructor, and PBLA Lead.
 Jana has taught all CLB levels and demonstrates a clear understanding of the CLB framework and its application in classroom planning.
 In 2015 she completed the PBLA Foundation Course and became a Lead Teacher.
-As a PBLA lead, Jana has provided PBLA training to our instructors and helped implement PBLA at C.I.E.S.
+As a PBLA lead, Jana has provided PBLA training to our instructors and helped implement PBLA at TIES.

 MANAGER, FACILITY & OPERATIONS

 Cliff was born in Calgary, where he graduated from SAIT with a diploma in Computer Technology.
 His career has required him to travel the globe extensively, setting up joint ventures and constructing manufacturing plants, and with over 25 years of progressive facilities and project management experience he brings a number of unique skills to enhance security, building services and maintenance for the Society's physical assets.
-Cliff joined the Calgary Immigrant Educational Society in December of 2016, and currently holds the position of Facility and Operations Manager.
+Cliff joined TIES in December of 2016, and currently holds the position of Facility and Operations Manager.

 Wei came to Canada in 2005, and received her Bachelor of Accounting degree (with distinction) from the University of New Brunswick.
 She has held CPA, CGA designation since September 2011.
 With over 13 years of accounting experience, Wei ensures the accuracy, reliability and integrity of TIES’s financial information through maintenance of effective controls and timely collecting, processing, analyzing and reporting of operational and financial data.
 In September 2021, she joined TIES as the Financial Controller.